 Check for wear and tear on the gas and brake pedals, floor matting, brake pads and tires.
 If you're buying a low-mileage vehicle, they should not show much wear.

 If they do, this could be a sign of odometer fraud, which is when the seller illegally manipulates the odometer to show a lower mileage than the car actually has.

 Get a pre-purchase inspection

 If possible, make your offer contingent upon the vehicle passing an inspection by your own mechanic.
 Many auto repair shops provide a vehicle inspection service for around $100 to $200.
 It's well worth it to ensure you aren't buying a flood-damaged or mechanically unsound car.

-Before you purchase the car, you (or better yet, your trusted mechanic) should take a close look at the following:
+Before you buy the car, you (or better yet, your trusted mechanic) should take a close look at the following:

 It's not as good as getting an experienced mechanic to check out the car before you buy it, but it's a good alternative.

-Note: If you only carry liability insurance on your old car, then that's all you'll have on your new one during the grace period, if any.
-If you want the additional types of protection, you'll need to add them.
+Note: if you only carry liability insurance on your old car, then that's all you'll have on your new one during the grace period, if any.
+If you want the other types of protection, you'll need to add them.

 Alternatively, you can usually pay your registration tax online or by mail, and they'll mail you your plates and registration stickers.

 In order to register, be prepared to show the following documents: